Maritime fur trade: Significance

 The half century or so of the maritime fur trade and the North West Coast trade enriched Boston shipowners, creating capital that helped New England's transformation from an agrarian to an industrial society.
-The trade stimulated the culture of North West Coast natives, made Hawaii famous and nearly overwhelmed the native Hawaiians with foreign influences.
+The trade stimulated the culture of North West Coast Natives, made Hawaii famous, and nearly overwhelmed the Native Hawaiians with foreign influences.
 It played a role in increased commercial pressure on China at Canton.
-Fur bearing animals were devastated, especially sea otters.
+Fur-bearing animals were devastated, especially sea otters.
 By 1850, sea otters were virtually extinct throughout the North West Coast and found only in the Aleutian Islands and California.

 Northwest Coast

-The maritime fur trade brought the natives of the Northwest Coast material prosperity, wealth, and technology.
-It enlarged and transformed intertribal relations, trade, and war, including the "coastalization" of inland natives.
-Many inland natives adopted potlatching and coastal descent systems.
+The maritime fur trade brought the Natives of the Northwest Coast material prosperity, wealth, and technology.
+It enlarged and transformed intertribal relations, trade, and war, including the "coastalization" of inland Natives.
+Many inland Natives adopted potlatching and coastal descent systems.
 At first the trade caused a rise in the power of a few key chiefs such as Maquinna, Wickaninish, Tatoosh, Concomly (Madsaw), Kotlean (Sitka Tlingit), Kow (Kaigani Haidas), Cuneah (Coyac; Kiusta Haida), Legaic (Tsimshian), Woyala (Heiltsuk), and Cumshewa (Haida).
 This was followed by a proliferation of chiefs and a general debasement of chieftainship, in part due to widespread wealth, giving individual hunters the means to challenge the traditional chiefs.
 There was an increase in the frequency of potlatching, which was used by the nouveau riche in challenging the traditional chiefs.
 In response the hereditary clan chiefs defended their traditional powers through an increased use of noble ancestry names, totems, and crests, all validated by potlatches.

-The increase in trade, and new items had a significant impact on First Nations material cultures, seeing the rise of such traditions as fabric appliqué (Button Blankets), metalwork (Northwest Coast engraved silver jewelry originated around this time as native craftsmen learned to make jewelry from coins), and contributed to a cultural fluorescence with the advent of improved (iron) tools that saw the creative of more and larger carvings (a.k.a. 'totem poles').
+The increase in trade, and new items had a significant impact on First Nations material cultures, seeing the rise of such traditions as fabric appliqué (Button Blankets), metalwork (Northwest Coast engraved silver jewelry originated around this time as Native craftsmen learned to make jewelry from coins), and contributed to a cultural fluorescence with the advent of improved (iron) tools that saw the creation of more and larger carvings (such as totem poles).
 New pigments available included vermilion, from China, that rapidly replaced earlier red pigments and can be seen on many artifacts from this era.